Welcome to Reader Training Brain

 This reader training module supports interpretation skill development of 18F-FET-PET.
 Through case study reviews, Dr. Veronesi shares his clinical expertise including anatomy review, 18F-FET PET reading methodology, comparative modality analysis and tips of how to approach challenging cases.
 The overall goal of this module is to assist the reader to confidently prepare a report that supports the referring physician(s) when 18F-FET-PET scanning is introduced into the patient’s journey.

 Special attention is given to advanced imaging techniques and their limitations in differentiating tumor recurrence from treatment-related changes.
-In this context, 18F-FET PET is highlighted as a critical modality that helps overcome these challenges by providing complementary metabolic information, improving diagnostic confidence and guiding clinical decision-making.
+In this context, 18F-FET PET is highlighted as a critical modality that helps overcome these challenges by providing complementary functional information, improving diagnostic confidence and guiding clinical decision-making.

 Teaching Points